 No, they would not require a Team Member license.
 This is a common scenario we’ve received questions about from Dynamics GP users that use management reporter to share reports with directors through email or in a shared drive.
 This capability is also in Dynamics 365 Business Central through account schedules or Jet Reports, you can generate reports and put them in a shared place without the directors needing a Team license.

-Subscriptions are named users which means that customers may not mix and match Essentials and Premium users.
+A ‘named user’ means that every individual requires a separate user license, and they cannot be shared.
+This also means that customers may not mix and match Essentials and Premium users.
 Customers must license either Essentials or Premium, not both.
 It is possible to move from one to the other, so if you’re on Essentials and you’d like to move to Premium, then that change can happen.

-If your business hires a new employee, it’s easy to add an addition license for them in Business Central.
+If your business hires a new employee, it’s easy to add an additional license for them in Business Central.
 In this case, you would email us and very shortly afterwards it would be available.

 Total Cost of Ownership